 Let’s get comfortable with the absolute basics of Tynker.
-In this tutorial, you’ll learn how to move Actors on the Stage using code blocks.
+In this coding for beginners tutorial, you’ll learn how to move Actors on the Stage using code blocks.

 Now the Tynker Workshop will appear.
 You’ll see a little blue monster and some code on the screen, something like this:

 Let’s look at some important sections of the Tynker Workshop:

 ❶ This is the Stage.
 You can see Codey, the blue monster, on the Stage for now.
 Whatever you program, the Stage is where the action happens.
 You can position Actors on the Stage by clicking and dragging them.
 And you can start and stop the action using the Play ▶️ and Stop 🛑 buttons.

 ❷ This is the Code Palette.
 Blocks are grouped together according to what they do (for example, Sound, Motion, Logic, and so on).
 To find the block you need fast, you can Search using 🔍.

 ❸ This is the Coding Area, where you drag and drop code blocks from the Palette for your Actors.
 Connect a stack of code blocks together to write your own programs.

 ❹ This is the Actors List.
 In Tynker, every object and character is an Actor.
 From the Actor List, you can click Add Actor to add new characters and props.
 To switch between Actors and add new costumes or sound effects to Actors, just click their names in the Actors List.

 On the Tynker Stage, Actors are placed according to a coordinate grid, like the one you’ve seen in math class.
 The center is at 0,0.
 To see the coordinate grid, click this icon.